TumCucTom/copy-dance/README.md

 # Copy Dance Game

-A web-based implementation of the "Copy Dance" mini-game from 1-2 Switch, where players take turns copying each other's poses using webcam pose tracking.
+A improved, web-based implementation of the "Copy Dance" mini-game from 1-2 Switch, where players take turns copying each other's poses using webcam pose tracking.
+Enhanced by tracking all limbs instead of just joycon position.

 ## Features